kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

     # `htpasswd -bnBC 10 "" PASSWORD_HERE | tr -d ':\n' | sed 's/$2y/$2a/'`
     hash: "$2a$10$2b2cU8CPhOTaGrs1HRQuAueS7JTT5ZHsHSzYiFPm1leZck7Mc8T4W"

-    # these are used within Kubermatic to identify the user
+    # these are used within KKP to identify the user
     username: "admin"
     userID: "08a8684b-db88-4b73-90a9-3cd1661f5466"

 kubermaticOperator:
-  # insert the Docker authentication JSON provided by Kubermatic here
+  # insert the Docker authentication JSON provided by KKP here
   imagePullSecret: |
     {
       "auths": {